Clinical Pharmacology for Xeljanz

 |

 * p-value <0.0001.
-CI = Confidence interval; N =

-number of patients in the analysis set; TNF = tumor necrosis factor.
+CI = Confidence interval; N = number of patients in the analysis set; TNF = tumor necrosis factor.

-a Remission was defined as clinical remission (a Mayo score ≤2
+a Remission was defined as clinical remission (a Mayo score ≤2 with no individual subscore >1) and rectal bleeding subscore of 0.

-b Prior TNF blocker failure was defined in this program as
+b Prior TNF blocker failure was defined in this program as inadequate response, loss of response, or intolerance to TNF blocker therapy.

-c Patients in this group had failed one or more conventional
+c Patients in this group had failed one or more conventional therapies (corticosteroid, azathioprine, 6-mercaptopurine) but did not have history of prior failure of TNF blocker therapy.

-Mayo endoscopy subscore of 0 (normal or inactive disease) or 1 (erythema,
+d Improvement of endoscopic appearance of the mucosa was defined as Mayo endoscopy subscore of 0 (normal or inactive disease) or 1 (erythema, decreased vascular pattern).

-remission and not taking corticosteroids for at least 4 weeks prior to the
+e Sustained corticosteroid-free remission was defined as being in remission and not taking corticosteroids for at least 4 weeks prior to the visit at both Week 24 and Week 52. |

 Maintenance Of Clinical Response

-the XELJANZ 5 mg twice daily group and 62% in the XELJANZ 10 mg twice daily
+Maintenance of clinical response was observed in 52% in the XELJANZ 5 mg twice daily group and 62% in the XELJANZ 10 mg twice daily group compared to 20% of placebo patients.

-Maintenance Of Remission (Among Patients In Remission At Baseline)
+Maintenance Of Remission (Among Patients in Remission at Baseline)

 Normalization Of The Endoscopic Appearance Of The Mucosa